jensenemi/Quick-Recipes-Analysis/README.md

 Since our question focuses on the types of recipes, I decided to choose five different categories of recipes to compare the cooking time.
 My five categories are: dessert, breakfast, vegan, dietary, and holiday-event.
 Each category is its own column.
 I went through the tags of the recipes and returned True if the tags contained the name of the category and False otherwise.

 Our resulting dataframe has 83782 rows and 25 columns since we added boolean values for each of the types of recipes we're analyzing.
 I removed some of the columns that are unrelated to the question we're trying to answer.
-Here is the cleaned dataframe:
+Here are the first five rows of the cleaned dataframe:

 | name                               | minutes | n_steps | n_ingredients | calories (#) | carbohydrates (PDV) | dessert | breakfast | vegan | dietary | holiday-event |
 |------------------------------------|---------|---------|----------------|---------------|----------------------|---------|-----------|-------|---------|----------------|